ppy/osu-wiki/news/2022-12-15-project-loved-december-2022.md

 - We'd like to bid farewell to [Noffy](https://osu.ppy.sh/users/1541323), [Nokashi](https://osu.ppy.sh/users/5431196), and [Zeus-](https://osu.ppy.sh/users/5464437), as they've resigned from the team very recently.
 Thank you for making Loved awesome by making sure that all picks have been thoroughly checked and prepared for the Loved category in terms of integral metadata and moderation checks!
 - On the other hand, say hello to [Maxus](https://osu.ppy.sh/users/4335785)!
 He will be joining the metadata team to make sure that picks are in pristine condition before receiving their well-earned leaderboards.
 - A new drummer approaches!
-[Eriha](https://osu.ppy.sh/users/16320311) joins the osu!taiko Loved captains in order to help with bringing some of the community's most adored beatmaps to justice by granting them all a chance in the Loved polls.
+[Eriha](https://osu.ppy.sh/users/16320311) joins the osu!taiko Loved captains in order to help bring some of the community's most adored beatmaps to justice by granting them all a chance in the Loved polls.

-That should be all in terms of updates for this months.
+That should be all in terms of updates for this month.
 Don't forget if you're interested in participating in Project Loved discussions of a certain game mode, or have any questions, that you can reach out in one of the Project Loved Discord servers listed below:

 [![osu!
 Project Loved Discord server banner](/wiki/shared/news/banners/project-loved/banner-osu.png)](https://discord.gg/gn58Uk5sTE)